Tunegj/Project-Exam-Tone/readme.md

 MIRAE is a responsive e-commerce web application built for the Noroff Project Exam.
 It allows users to browse products, view details, add items to a cart, and complete a mock checkout flow using data from the Noroff Online Shop API.

 📸 Screenshot
-Add a screenshot of your project here (you can drag an image into GitHub or link it).

 Project Screenshot
 ![MIRAE Screenshot](./assets/Skjermbilde%202025-12-07%20210741.png)